Automatic Generation of Chinese Short Product Titles for Mobile Display: Related Work

 \section{Related Work}

-\textit{Extractive summarization} methods \cite{erkan2004lexpagerank,mcdonald2007study,wong2008extractive} produce summaries by concatenating several sentences or words found directly in the original texts.
-Several methods have been used to select the summary-worthy sentences, including binary classifiers \cite{kupiec1995trainable}, Markov models \cite{conroy2001text}, graphic model \cite{erkan2004lexpagerank,mihalcea2005language} and integer linear programming (ILP) \cite{woodsend2010automatic}.
-Compared to traditional methods which heavily rely on human-engineered features, neural network based approaches \cite{kaageback2014extractive,cheng2016neural,nallapati2017summarunner,narayan2017neural} have gained popularity rapidly.
-The general idea of these methods is to regard the extractive summary as a sequence classification problem and adopt RNN like networks.
-Besides, attention-based framework can perform better by attending to the whole document when extracting a word (or sentence) \cite{cheng2016neural}.
-Our work is based on extractive framework as well.
-Besides a deep attentional RNN network, we also employ explicit semantic features such as TF-IDF score and NER tags, making our model more informative.

-On the other hand, \textit{abstractive summarization} methods \cite{chen2016distraction,nallapati2016abstractive,see2017get}, which have the ability to generate text beyond the original input text, in most cases, can produce more coherent and concise summaries.
-These approaches are mostly centered on the attention mechanism and augmented with recurrent decoders \cite{chopra2016abstractive}, Abstract Meaning Representations \cite{takase2016neural}, hierarchical networks \cite{nallapati2016abstractive} and pointer network \cite{see2017get}.
-However, It is not necessary to use abstractive methods in short title extraction problem in this paper as the input is product title, which already contains the required informative words.

 Our work can be comfortably set in the area of \textit{short text summarization}.
-This line of research is in fact essentially \textit{sentence compression} working on short text inputs such as tweets, microblogs or single sentence.
-Recent advances typically contribute to improving seq-to-seq learning, or attentional RNN encoder-decoder structures \cite{chopra2016abstractive,nallapati2016abstractive}.
+This line of research is in fact essentially sentence compression working on short text inputs such as tweets, microblogs or single sentence.
+Recent advances typically contribute to improving seq-to-seq learning, or attentional RNN encoder-decoder structures \cite{nallapati2016abstractive}.
 While these methods are mostly abstractive, we use an extractive framework, combining with deep attentional RNN network and explicit semantic features, due to different scenarios of summarization problem.
 The most related work is \cite{wang2018multi}, since they also try to compress product title in E-commerce.
 They use user search log as an external knowledge to guide the model and regard short title as some kind of query, to serve the purpose of improving online business values.
 Differently, user search log is not necessary in our model, and our goal is to make the short title as real as if it is written by human.